-The Council has made a commercial loan of £12.4m (2017/18 £11.5m) to its wholly-owned subsidiary Norwich Regeneration Ltd (NRL).
-The company is using the loan to finance its house building at the Threescore and Mile Cross sites and the Council receives an income stream through the loan interest payments.
-The MTFS includes plans for significant future lending to the company.
+The Council has a commercial loan of £9.4m (2018/19 £12.4m) with its wholly-owned subsidiary Norwich Regeneration Ltd (NRL).
+The company is using the loan to finance its house building at the Three Score site and the Council receives an income stream through the loan interest payments.

 An earmarked reserve has been set up to smooth any fluctuations in net income received by the Council from the lending to NRL.
-It will provide a buffer in case the income is lower than anticipated due to the company not borrowing as much or as early from the council as planned (e.g. due to delays in construction).
+It will also provide a buffer in case the company is unable to repay the loan balance in full and the council is then required to make minimum revenue provision payments.